manhattannn/mnn6/sites/all/modules/img_assist/README.txt

   controlled by the Wysiwyg API module.

   Users with the 'create images' permission will be able to upload images using img_assist.
-All users will be able to see and insert their own pictures, even if the image nodes are unpublished.
 Users with the 'access all images' permission will also be able to use other images, but only if they are published.

-  One possible workflow would be to set images to be UNPUBLISHED by default.
-  That way users can upload, categorize, and use images in img_assist without the images showing up anyway else on the site.
-Images that should  also be shown elsewhere on the site can manually be published by going to administer > content.

 * Image presentation